 A full list of current travel clinic websites worldwide is available on www.istm.org.
 For other journey preparation information, consult www.travelhealthpro.org.uk (UK) or http://wwwnc.cdc.gov/travel/ (US).
 Information about various medications may be found on www.netdoctor.co.uk/travel.
 All advice found online should be used in conjunction with expert advice received prior to or during travel.

-Namibia is not a dangerous country, and is generally surprisingly crime-free.
+Namibia is not a dangerous country, and is generally surprisingly crime free.
 Outside of the main cities, crime against visitors, however minor, is exceedingly rare.
 Even if you are travelling on local transport on a low budget, you are likely to experience numerous acts of random kindness, but not crime.
-It is certainly safer for visitors than the UK, USA or most of Europe.
+It is certainly no more dangerous for visitors than most of the UK, USA or Europe.